wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) InsertAt(item T, index int) *Collection[T]` [#](collection.go#L314)
 * `collection.go:314:329` [#](collection.go#L314-L329)

-InsertAt inserts the specified item at the specified index and returns thecurrent collection.
+InsertAt inserts the specified item at the specified index and returns the current collection.
 If the specified index is less than 0, 0 is used.
-If anindex greater than the size of the collectio nis specified, c.Push is usedinstead. ( Chainable )
+If an index greater than the size of the collectio nis specified, c.Push is used instead. ( Chainable )

 ```go
 package main